chirag-rade/code_exec/readme.md

 - **output_schema** (Optional): The Pydantic schema used to validate and parse the model's output.
 Default is `FeedbackBasic`.
 - **input_schema** (Optional): The expected pydantic input schema.
 This is also used to validate the input before sending it to the model.
 Default is `None`.
 If none is given, then output is returned as string without parsing.
 - **name** (Optional): A name identifier for the model instance.
 Default is `None`.
+- **use_tool** (Optional):This will use tool/function method to generate the output based on the schema.
+Default is True.
 - **prompt_template** (Optional): A langchain ChatPromptTemaplete to modify system message and add extra inputs.
 Default is `None`.
 - **try_to_parse** (Optional): Boolean flag to attempt parsing the model's output using the output_schema.
 Default is `True`.
 - **chat_history** (Optional): This can be used to load chat history from a database to continue a conversation `[]`.